tobiadey/smartreel/README.md

 - Automates video creation for TikTok, Reels, YouTube Shorts, and more
 - No editing experience required
 - Create in minutes using simple prompts
-- Customise voice, pacing, visuals, and more
+- Customize voice, pacing, visuals, and more
 - Use AI models to recreate scenes, POVs, lyrics, or original ideas

 ## 🧪 Still in Beta